paolofalcoruegg/pfr/_projects/felfel.md

 ![](/images/felfel/1.jpg)

-FELFEL is my latest attempt at a steady job.
-I got the job there as a Product Owner for User Experience – read on to understand what this means.
+FELFEL offered me a job as a Product Owner for User Experience – read on to understand what this means.
 Shifting from development into a product role made sense for me, as I got fed up with having no say in what I was developing and not being given time to formulate the why.
 In a sense, this step moved me closer again to the creative part of studies that I enjoyed a lot.

 On top of that, I wanted to get back to a tangible product – something I can touch and interact with.
 In short, I found the mix of technology, interaction design and user-centredness very interesting.
 Finally, I liked that the actual product that our customers know us for is food and not technology.
 But enough about that...